Electoral history of Stephen Harper: Summary

 Harper ranks sixth out of twenty-three prime ministers for time in office, serving as prime minister for nine years, 271 days.
 He is the third Conservative to win three elections, following Sir John A. Macdonald and John Diefenbaker, and the second-longest serving Conservative prime minister, after Macdonald.

 Harper was the third prime minister from Alberta, the others being R. B. Bennett and Joe Clark.

 Harper was originally from Ontario and a Liberal Party supporter, but in his early twenties he moved to Alberta.
 He became involved in Progressive Conservative politics and then gradually in the formation of the new Reform Party, working as Reform's chief policy officer.
 He served one term as a Reform Member of Parliament, but then resigned to become the president of the National Citizens Coalition (1998-2002).

 In 2002, Harper was elected leader of the Canadian Alliance, the successor to the Reform Party, and began merger talks with the Progressive Conservative party, known as the Unite the Right movement.
 After the merger was achieved, he became the first leader of the new Conservative Party of Canada, and led the party in the 2004 general election.
 Although defeated by Prime Minister Paul Martin and the Liberal Party, Harper and the Conservatives become the Official Opposition.
 Two years later, Harper and the Conservatives won the 2006 general election, forming a minority government.
 Harper successfully led the Conservative Party in the next two elections, being returned with a minority government in 2008, and then with a majority government in 2011.
 He was defeated by the Liberals led by Justin Trudeau in the 2015 general election.
 On election night, he announced he would be resigning as leader of the Conservative Party.

 Harper stood for election to the House of Commons eight times, all in Alberta ridings.
 He was unsuccessful in his first election (1988), but was elected the next five times (four general elections and one by-election).

-Following his resignation as Conservative leader, Harper sat as a Conservative back-bencher in the Commons.
-In 2016, he resigned his seat and retired from politics.
+Following his resignation as prime minister and Conservative leader, Harper remained a Member of Parliament and sat as a Conservative back-bencher in the House of Commons until he resigned his seat and retired from politics in 2016.